Cosmoline: Aging and removal

-The most effective and non-abrasive method to remove all cosmoline safely is accomplished using a dry ice blaster.
+An effective and non-abrasive method to remove cosmoline safely is accomplished using a dry ice blaster.
 High pressure compressed air with solid CO2 particles is directed to any area to be cleaned until removed.
 An experienced operator is required in order to protect the underlying substrate.
 Once removed, the cosmoline is blown away from the subject with gravity bringing it to the floor or surrounding horizontal surface.
 If properly performed, the results do not harm or change the finish of the protected surface.

 Application of gentle heat sufficient to melt the waxy hydrocarbons allows cosmoline to drip off.
 Penetrating oil (such as WD-40 or CRC 5-56 CLP) sprayed and allowed to soak in until cosmoline is restored to a viscous-fluid state allows it to be wiped off.
 A closed-cabinet parts washer may be used to power wash smaller items.
 An aqueous rather than petrochemical-based wash requires high heat, the proper aqueous detergent, and the correct hydraulic impact pressure.

-Soldiers in field conditions have often used gasoline or other handy petroleum-based solvent (such as kerosene) to clean cosmoline off stored weapons.
+Soldiers in field conditions have often used gasoline or another handy petroleum-based solvent (such as kerosene) to clean cosmoline off stored weapons, which is also very effective; after the gasoline has time to soak in, the cosmoline returns to its viscous, oily state and can be easily wiped off.